CloudLabsAI-Azure/Azure-HPC/implementing_Azure_HPC_OnDemand_platform_Lab_v1.6.md

    > ![Note]: This will automatically open another web browser tab displaying the output of the job.

+   > ![Note]: Lab 01 is completed now , to proceed with  Lab 02 please continue from Exercise 5.

 ## Exercise 5: Set up Spack

 Duration: 30 minutes